-Protect Vital Data and Operations Against Ransomware Attacks
+Protect Vital Data and Operations Against Ransomware Cyberattacks

 Ransomware has seized a prime position in global headlines.
 Major targets, such as the city of Atlanta or an Australian heart hospital, gain most of the attention.
 Cybercriminals, however, understand that business, government, and nonprofit operations on a smaller scale struggle to pay for defenses against attack.